 Although I am not a fan of Swiss food same can’t be said for Swiss desert.
 Whatever you decide to do for lunch and dinner, make sure you designate some time to stop by one of the riverside cafes.
 Here in the shade, with a view of water enjoy a late afternoon coffee with a traditional chocolate mouse or home made crème.
 Also worth trying here is the tiramousse, although invented in Italy I do believe it was perfected right here, in Switzerland.

 Getting around Switzerland is a pleasure, as I have mentioned before, the public transport system is outstanding.
-I booked my tickets for Luzern in advance via website, but I could have easily waited until the day of my trip, as there was almost no one on the train.
+I booked my tickets for Luzern in advance via this website.
 The train ride, about two hours in very comfortable surroundings was one of the things I looked forward to on this trip.
 As we got further out of the big city and closer towards the mountainside, the landscape began to grow more wild and beautiful.
 I strongly suggest taking a train to Switzerland on your trip here, you will not be disappointed.

 The bloody struggle between Roman Catholicism and Protestanism may sometimes feel like it was a million years ago, in Luzern reminders of it remain, you just have to know where to look.
 While nearby Zurich turned Protestan, Lucern remained strictly Catholic.
 In 1365, Prior to the rise of protestanism, a wooden bridge was build connecting the two parts of town.
 This wooden structure, which remains to this day is a famous city landmark and the city’s symbol.
 When walking it, not everyone notices the triangular paintings hanging directly overhead.
 These paintings, commissioned in the 15th century, depict the life of two catholic saints and served as a way to reinforce town folk in their faith on what was for many a daily commute.
 The bridge remains standing to this day thanks in no small part to the paintings and the “propaganda value” that the leaders of the town assigned to this structure.